 Corresponding with us by phone, email, direct message via social media, or otherwise

-Attending one of our organised or sponsored events
+Attending one of our organised or sponsored events – added match day and events

+Added completing supporter surveys

 and is provided by you voluntarily.

-This includes information provided at the time of registering to use our site, expressing an interest in making a booking, subscribing to the services we provide through our websites and other channels, requesting further information, material or associated services, managing your personal details (including accessing documentation and engaging in correspondence with us by phone, email or otherwise).
+This includes information provided at the time of registering to use our site, expressing an interest in making a booking, added buying tickets, subscribing to the services we provide through our websites and other channels, requesting further information, material or associated services, managing your personal details (including accessing documentation and engaging in correspondence with us by phone, email or otherwise).

 If you complete any surveys that we request you complete for research purposes, we will collect information in such circumstances as well.
-The information you give us will typically include your name, address, email address and phone number(s), age and date of birth, your specific enquiry details, details of your course of study, and may include records of any correspondence and responses to marketing campaigns.
+The information you give us will typically include your name, address, email address and phone number(s), age and date of birth, your specific enquiry details, added equality monitoring information , and may include records of any correspondence and responses to marketing campaigns.

 Personal information we collect about you: